rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 ```

 We create new variable `a` and call `sumFields` on it like
-if we would use method on object in object oriented programming.
+if we would use a method on the object in object oriented programming.
 We pass `10` as argument named `k` which is defined next to function
 name.